The Fraudulent Nursing Diploma Scheme

 According to prosecutors, 2400 7600 students who got the diplomas sat for licensing exams, mainly in New York.
 This is because the state doesn't impose the number of times an individual can sit for the exams.
 These individuals then qualified to practice as nurses and licensed practical nurses or vocational nurses around different states in the USA.
 According to court filings ' report, those who became registered nurses got jobs in various hospitals, including Veterans Affairs medical centers in Maryland and New York, a skilled nursing facility in Ohio, and an assisted living facility in New Jersey.

 "Healthcare fraud is not a new phenomenon in South Florida.
-Many scammers see this as a legitimate way of earning easy money." said special agent in charge Chad Yarbrough of the Miami region office.
+Many scammers see this as a legitimate way of earning easy money," said a special agent in charge of the Miami region office, Chad Yarbrough.
 He added that what was so disturbing about that case was that over 7600 people spread out across the country, probably practicing in critical healthcare roles with fake credentials.

 When the news of the fake degree scandal first came out, the American Nursing Association (ANA) issued a strong statement reflecting shock and condemning the actions of those involved.